kmikl/open-zt703/readme.md

 ## Known bugs and limitations
 - the battery level display needs hysteresis added, voltage levels set correctly and testing
 - the pretty buggy DMM chip sometimes just freezes and stops sending data to the MCU.
-Looks like, this only happens, when switching modes.
+Looks like, this only happens, when switching modes or saving a screenshot.
 Some code needed to detect this and reboot the chip.
-There are already a lot of CPU cycles wasted to work around the bugs of the chip
+There are already a lot of CPU cycles wasted to work around the bugs of the chip...

 ## Features
 ### General: